grscheller/neovim-notes/notes/08-EncodingsUnicode.md

     set fileencoding=utf-8
 ```

-in my `~/.vim/vimrc`.
+In my `~/.vim/vimrc`.
 Now I do a similar configuration via `init.lua`.

 When I go native on Windows, vim automatically figures out whether the
 edited file is in UTF-8 or UTF-16LE with `\r\n` line endings.

-(TL;DR): GIT, for text files, does the conversion to the correct format
+Aside: GIT, for text files, does the conversion to the correct format
 depending on the OS.
 In the olde days, we used to FTP files in text
 mode to convert format between different OS's.